GeForce 2 series: GeForce 2 MX

+The NVIDIA GeForce2 MX 400 is often considered underwhelming because of its limited capabilities.
+With just 32 MB of SDR memory and an outdated architecture based on the Celsius design, it struggles to perform efficiently.
+Its low GPU clock speed of 200 MHz and support for only DirectX 7.0 further hamper its ability to handle modern games and applications.
+In the context of today's technology, the GeForce2 MX 400 is seen as outdated and insufficient for most graphic-intensive tasks.

 Successor

 The successor to the GeForce 2 (non-MX) line is the GeForce 3.
 The non-MX GeForce 2 line was reduced in price and saw the addition of the GeForce 2 Ti, in order to offer a mid-range alternative to the high-end GeForce 3 product.

-Later, the entire GeForce 2 line was replaced with the GeForce 4 MX.
+Later, both the GeForce 2 and GeForce 2 MX lines were replaced with the GeForce4 MX.